Filling station attendant

 A filling station attendant or gas station attendant (also known as a gas jockey in the US and Canada) is a worker at a full-service filling station who performs services other than accepting payment.
 Tasks usually include pumping fuel, cleaning windshields, and checking vehicle oil levels.
 Prior to the introduction of self-starting vehicle engines, attendants would also start vehicle engines by manually turning the crankshaft with a hand crank.

-In the United States, gas jockeys were often tipped for their services, but this is now rare as full-service stations are uncommon except in the states New Jersey and Oregon (counties with more than 40,000 residents), the town of Weymouth, Massachusetts, and the town of Huntington, New York, where retail customers are prohibited by law from pumping their own gasoline.
+In the United States, gas jockeys were often tipped for their services, but this is now rare as full-service stations are uncommon except in New Jersey, 16 “urban” counties in Oregon, 4 cities in Massachusetts, and the town of Huntington, New York, where there are laws or restrictions against letting customers pump their own gasoline.

 Filling station attendants are still employed at gas stations in many countries.
 In Finland, for example, filling station attendants are currently only used at Shell's service stations.
-South African, North Korean and Chinese stations generally offer only full-service.
-Stations in Indonesia often employ women as filling station attendants, many of whom wear uniforms designed to include the traditional hijab.
-In Egypt, attendants are employed at every station and tipping them is customary.
-Cleaning windshields and checking tire pressure are their main tasks besides filling up.